phantomloe/Thesis/readme.md

 # Thesis
-This repository contains the code for my thesis on dataset (re)use through URLs in neuroimaging.
+This repository contains the code for my thesis on dataset (re)use in neuroimaging titled: "Hyperlinking brains: An investigation of data (re)use through URLs in neuroimaging"

 ## **Table of contents**
 - [Objective](#objective)